Parmesan Popovers with Chives

 Instructions

-- Preheat oven to 450 (230 C) degrees for at least 25 minutes.
+- Preheat the oven to 450 (230 C) degrees for at least 25 minutes.
 Lightly coat a 6-cup popover pan with oil or cooking spray.

 - Place the empty pan in the oven to heat for 7 minutes.
 Carefully remove from the oven and fill the cups evenly with the batter (this is less messy if you transfer batter to a 4-cup liquid measuring cup).